curious-containers/red-guide-vagrant/README.md

-# Vagrant-Quickstart
+# RED Guide Vagrant

-Vagrant-Quickstart is part of the Curious Containers project.
+RED Guide Vagrant is part of the Curious Containers project.

 For more information please refer to the Curious Containers [project website](https://www.curious-containers.cc/) and [documentation](https://www.curious-containers.cc/docs/html/index.html).